The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Raise grievances

-Failure to respond to or enable these rights can result in penalties of up to ₹50 crore.
+Failure to respect or operationalize these rights can result in penalties of up to ₹50 crore.

 User rights are now operational obligations, not policy statements.

-The DPDP Act places special emphasis on the protection of children’s personal data.
+The DPDP Act places heightened responsibility on organizations that process children’s personal data.

 • Data is used for tracking or profiling